clemlesne/private-gpt/README.md

 - Dark theme for better readability
 - Dead simple interface
 - Deployable on any Kubernetes cluster, with its Helm chart
+- Every persistence layers (search, index, AI) is cached, for performance and low cost
 - Manage users effortlessly with OpenID Connect
 - Monitoring with Azure App Insights (logs, traces, user behaviors)
 - More than 150 tones and personalities (accountant, advisor, debater, excel sheet, instructor, logistician, etc.) to better help employees in their specific daily tasks